Quarterly cybersecurity buyer trends: Where is the market moving?

 The topic showing the greatest decline in popularity is:

-• Network security with a -0.13% MoM decrease
+• Security awareness training with a 20% MoM decrease

-thumbnail_Cybersecurity Category Intent Report_Blog Images_d1-01 (1)
+Cyber Security_Category Intent Report_Blog Images_d1-01

 What do these insights mean for your content strategy?